-Based on the project description, the project would generate additional vehicle trips in conjunction with the potential for one new additional single family residence.
+Based on the project description, the project would generate additional vehicle trips in conjunction with the potential for three single family residence.
 Although the project will have an impact on greenhouse gas emissions, the impact would be negligible.
 The impact related to greenhouse gas emissions would result in less than significant.